daved/parth/README.md

 ## More Info

+### Path parameters via global, alternate HandlerFunc, or Context?
+Why?

+The most obvious use case for parth is when working with http.Request data within an http.Handler. parth is fast enough that it can be used 20+ times when compared to similar router-parameter/Context usage.
+Why pass data that is already being passed?
+The request type holds URL data and parth loves handling it!
+Additionally, parth takes care of parsing segments into the types actually needed.
+It's not only fast, it does more, and requires less code.

 ### Caution (restated): First Whole, First Decimal

 When returning an int of any size, the first whole number within the specified